-This article will discuss all the pros and cons of each option so that you can make an informed decision in choosing a hammock vs tent camping for a thru-hike.
+This article will discuss each option’s pros and cons so that you can make an informed decision in choosing a hammock vs tent camping for a thru-hike.

 Choosing which is best for you will depend on many criteria:

 You should also consider if it will be more comfortable to sleep on something soft or hard; as well whether there’s ample space for either option when pitching camp and how dispersed you keep your gear once you establish a camp.

 To be fair each thru-hike is different than the next, choosing a tent or hammock for one hike will be different than the next because they all run in different areas with different nature benefits to one or the other.

 For example: The Pacific Crest Trail spends a large chunk within the desert, in this case a hammock is nearly useless unless you hike specifically focused on whether you could deploy it.

 But then on a trail like the Appalachian Trail, you have lots of trees and you will be able to set up a hammock with ease, allowing you to carry and use a hammock the entire length of the trek so trail matters when choosing.

 Shelters can make your choice of shelter to carry change as much of trail life can center around these shelters for a place to hang out ad talk and just enjoy some company after a long day alone.

 Are you heading into a deep forest or into desert-type terrain?
 If you are heading into desert terrain, then a hammock may be the right choice if there is trees or objects to attach to as the desert floor can be baked solid and difficult to stake in.